awsdocs/amazon-ec2-user-guide-windows/doc_source/xen-drivers-overview.md

 11:17:00
 ```

 The AWS PV driver components are listed in the Windows registry under `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services`\.
-These driver components are as follows: `XENBUS`, xeniface, xennet, xenvbd, and xenvif\.
+These driver components are as follows: xenbus, xeniface, xennet, xenvbd, and xenvif\.

 AWS PV drivers also have a Windows service named LiteAgent, which runs in user\-mode\.
 It handles tasks such as shutdown and restart events from AWS APIs on Xen generation instances\.
 You can access and manage services by running `Services.msc` from the command line\.
 When running on Nitro generation instances, the AWS PV drivers are not used and the LiteAgent service will self\-stop starting with driver version 8\.2\.4\.
 Updating to the latest AWS PV driver also updates the LiteAgent and improves reliability on all instance generations\.